Search

 These are just a few general examples, but you get the picture at this point.
 Like gluten-free became a thing for all food marketers to latch on to, well-washing in travel is here, too.

-As we already tapped into, profit potential and marketing strategies are part of the birthplace for wellness washing.
-Resorts and destinations want to make money, and need it now more than ever after the limitations in travel over the past few years.
+As we already tapped into, profit potential and marketing strategies are part of the birthplace of wellness washing.
+Resorts and destinations want to make money and need it now more than ever after the limitations in travel over the past few years.

 I come from a background in advertising, and as we like to call it, it’s a form of “false advertising” when one is sold in a direction that prevails to be false.
 So, who’s to blame here or to take responsibility?